Action

 - If Show State is off, the card does not stay highlighted.

-- If Show State is on, the card highlight follows the state entity you chose.
+- If Show State is on, the card display follows the state entity you chose.

 When to Use a Scene or Script